nekoju/Writing/No1/firstDraft.md

 When the virus arrived, we were prepared.
 After all, our evolutionary algorithm was vastly better than the dumb virus.
-We didn't anticipate that a compute cluster in Delhi, upon whose hard disk, in which was stored was the source code for MUPET and the virus--it was being used for research to defeat the virus, after all.
+We didn't anticipate that a compute cluster in Delhi, upon whose hard disk was stored was the source code for MUPET and the virus--it was being used for research to defeat the virus, after all.
 The the virus's virulence (malevolence, even?) couldn't do anything with MUPET, as it was a simple replicator with a simple immune avoidance mechanism.